-The final mission of FoC's campaign gave the player command of the Eclipse, which was basically a Death Star II shrunk down onto a Super Star Destroyer frame.
-Complete with a superlaser that, unlike the Death Star II, was capable of targeting and obliterating corvette-sized ships as well as anything bigger.
-Even though in the campaign the Eclipse was still under construction and thus the superlaser was the only weapon available, there are game mods that give the player full access to the Eclipse in Galactic Conquest mode, complete with full armament.
+** The final mission of [=FoC=]'s campaign [[spoiler: gave the player command of the ''Eclipse'', which was basically a Death Star II shrunk down onto a Super Star Destroyer frame.
+Complete with a superlaser that, unlike the Death Star II, was capable of targeting and obliterating corvette-sized ships as well as anything bigger and recharges in no time at all.
+Even though in the campaign the ''Eclipse'' was still under construction and thus the superlaser was the ''only'' weapon available, there are game mods that give the player full access to the ''Eclipse'' in Galactic Conquest mode, complete with full armament]].